MattGalan/mycourses-plus/README.md

 ## Installation

-myCourses Plus is not yet available on the Chrome Web Store, as publishing can take several weeks and the project a work in progress.
+myCourses Plus is not yet available on the Chrome Web Store, as publishing can take several weeks and the project is still a work in progress.
 Fortunately, it's easy to install unofficial extensions:

 1. Either download this repo's `.zip` and unzip or clone with `git clone https://github.com/MatthewGalan/mycourses-plus.git`